Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 If the pin is configured as an INPUT, digitalWrite() will enable (HIGH) or disable (LOW) the internal pullup on the input pin.
 It is recommended to set the pinMode() to `INPUT_PULLUP` to enable the internal pull-up resistor.
 See the Digital Pins tutorial for more information.

 If you do not set the pinMode() to OUTPUT, and connect an LED to a pin, when calling digitalWrite(HIGH), the LED may appear dim.
-Without explicitly setting pinMode(), digitalWrite() will have enabled the internal pull-up resistor, which acts like a large current-limiting resistor.
+Without explicitly setting pinMode(), digitalWrite() will have enabled the internal pull-up resistor, which acts as a large current-limiting resistor.

 **Syntax:**